edinburgh-napier/set09121/lectures/lecture1.md

 # Structure – Practical Sessions

 - Two-hour practical session. <!-- .element: class="fragment" -->
-    - Tuesday @ 11am (straight after the lectures)
+    - Monday @ 4pm (straight after the lectures)
-- Practicals take place on WebEx Trainings. <!-- .element: class="fragment" -->
+- Practicals take place in D02.
+Bring your laptop or use the lab PCs. <!-- .element: class="fragment" -->
 - Labs will help you develop the engine you need to use for the coursework. <!-- .element: class="fragment" -->
     - 2D development with SFML.
     - Physics with Box2D.